GhouI/GhouI/README.md

-# Hi there, I'm GhouI! 👋
+# Hi there, I'm Abdul! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a love for coding and open-source contributions.
 Here you'll find a collection of projects I've worked on, ranging from web development to machine learning.